 Treatment varies, and the NGTS work with other agencies to identify and treat any other conditions, such as mental health challenges.
 Their Freephone number is 0808 8020 133.
 If you feel you’re not yet ready to talk to someone, they also offer a range of helpful support on their website.

 If you use Social Media you can make changes to control your experience.
-The Gambling Commissions Twitter Consumer guide shows how you can control your Twitter experience and limit gambling-related content.
+The Gambling Commissions Twitter Consumer guide (PDF, 156kb) shows how you can control your Twitter experience and limit gambling-related content.